Louise-X10/Cloud-Pose-Estimation/README.md

 - `docs`: guides and notebooks on AppStream, both for developers and for users
 - `poster`: a poster summarizing results of this project
-- `Sleap-Demo.ipynb`: a short demonstration of how to use SLEAP
+- `Sleap-Demo.ipynb`, `sample_analysis_data.h5`: a short demonstration of how to use SLEAP, and a sample results file
 - `Compare-Sleap.ipynb`, `sleap-mouse-topview`: a notebook on SLEAP training in AppStream (for comparison with DLC), and the files generated from this process
 - `Compare-DLC.ipynb`, `dlc-prelabeled-Pranav-2023-07-27`: a notebook on DLC training in AppStream (for comparison with SLEAP), and the files generated from this process

 ## Developer Guideline

-If you are not familiar with AppStream, `Appstream-Intro.ipynb` contains a brief overview of AppStream's basic terminology and covers some features of AppStream that has been explored during this project.
+If you are not familiar with AppStream, checkout `AppStream-Developer-Intro.ipynb`, which contains a brief overview of AppStream's basic terminology and covers some features of AppStream that has been explored during this project.

-These notebooks have instructions on buiding different kinds of images for AppStream.
+The `AppStream-Image-Builder-Guide.ipynb` illustrates the general steps to building a custom image in AppStream.
+There are also several notebooks with specific instructions on buiding different kinds of images in AppStream.

-- `Sleap-Windows-Report.ipynb`: Has the most detailed guide of image building process for Windows platform
+- `Sleap-Windows-Report.ipynb`: Has the most detailed run through each step of image building process on Windows platform
 - `Rclone-Windows-Report.ipynb`
 - `DLC-Windows-Report.ipynb`
 - `Rclone-Sleap-Linux-Report.ipynb`